ixiaopan/blog/content/post/sort.md

 **Stable - Yes**

-Since we swap values only when the previous item is greater than the latter one, the same value won't swap each other.
+Since we only swap values when the previous item is greater than the latter item, the items with the same values will keep their order.